 Scholarly Commons Citation

 Cole, David, "No Reason to Believe: Radical Skepticism, Emergency Power, and Constitutional Constraint" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 441.
+441.